Wall Street has come to Oregon's forests. Our research seeks to understand and challenge this new force.

 Corporate forestland taxation for local government declined by 75% since the early 1990’s.

-Our research has revealed hard truths about forest conditions and ownership.
-Yet, forests are one third of the solution to climate change.
-Jane Goodall implores us: “Don’t let forests be the forgotten solution” to climate change.
+Our research has revealed hard truths about forest conditions and ownership in Oregon.
+Forests are one third of the solution to the climate crisis.
+Jane Goodall implores us: “Don’t let forests be the forgotten solution” to the climate crisis.
 We agree!

 A Better World is Possible